 FAST Modelling – What’s it all about and why you should adopt it.

-CFO.University Note: We are happy to add Giles Male, a Director at Clarity Consulting Services, and his skills and enthusiasm for modelling to our professional development platform.
+CFO.University Note: We are happy to add Giles Male, Co-founder at Full Stack Modeller, and his skills and enthusiasm for modelling to our professional development platform.
 In his first piece he outlines a modelling framework finance leaders should be familiar with.

 FAST Modelling – What’s it all about